geudde/attic-chest/pages/01.season-1/02.meeting-02/09.ellen/docs.md

 “And tuneful seek the Muse’s fav’rite bow’r,
 “I’ll be her guide whene’er she moves along
 “And lead her through the flow’ry land of song;
-“Thus following Natuer and by Genius led
+“Thus following Nature and by Genius led
-“My Laurel mix’d with Flowers, shall grace her Head.
+“My Laurel mix’d with Flowers, shall grace her Head.”

 Comfit